-The augmented reality mobile phone gaming phenomenon saw as much success in Bolivia as it did across the world.
-As with so many things, the game made didn’t make it to Bolivia until sometime later than everywhere else.
-This allowed hype and anticipation of the game to reach fever pitch.
+The augmented reality mobile phone gaming phenomenon known as Pokémon Go saw as much success in Bolivia, as it did across the world.
+Like many things, the game didn’t make it here until much later than pretty much everywhere else in the world, which allowed hype and anticipation to reach fever pitch.

 When it finally launched, the Pokemon Go was the talk of the town.
 Internet service providers crashed, fanatical religious types labelled it satanic, and children walked into oncoming traffic while focusing on their screens.
 The park between 6 de Agosto and Arce, which is normally reserved for drunken UMSA students, became a weird new digital / real life hangout due to its close proximity to various Poke what-do-ya-call-ems.